mmmmpf/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Are there differences in activity patterns between weekdays and weekends?
-Create a new factor variable in the dataset with two levels ??? ???weekday??? and ???weekend??? indicating whether a given date is a weekday or weekend day.
+Create a new factor variable in the dataset with two levels "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

 ```r
 WeekDay <- factor(weekdays(as.Date(filledActivity$date)) %in% c("Sunday","Saturday"))
 levels(WeekDay) <- c("weekday","weekend")
 filledActivity <- cbind(filledActivity,WeekDay)
 ```
-#Make a panel plot containing a time series plot (i.e. ???????????????? = "????") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+## Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

 ```r
 WeekdayMean <- aggregate(steps ~ interval + WeekDay, data=filledActivity, FUN=mean)